siliconcompiler/siliconcompiler/docs/development_guide/libraries.rst

 Foundational IP
 ***************

-Here is an example of setting up a :class:`siliconcompiler.Library` object with a hard IP macro.
+Here is an example of setting up a :class:`.Library` object with a hard IP macro.

 .. code-block:: python